HouzuoGuo/laitos/doc/Web service: browser-in-browser.md

 Construct the following properties under JSON key `HTTPHandlers`:
 1. A string property called `BrowserEndpoint`, value being the URL location that will serve the service.
 Keep the location a secret to yourself and make it difficult to guess.
-2. An object called `BrowserEndpointConfig` with only one object property `Browsers`:
+2. An object called `BrowserEndpointConfig` and its inner object `Browsers` that has the following mandatory properties:
 <table>
 <tr>
     <th>Property</th>